Cost of living: Canada

 Canada's social security system incorporates cost-of-living adjustments (COLA) across multiple federal and provincial programs to maintain the purchasing power of retirement benefits amid inflation.
 Federal programs include the Old Age Security (OAS) pension, which is adjusted quarterly and increased by 2.0% over the past year.
 For the January to March 2025 period, OAS showed no increase as the CPI reflected a small dip over the previous three months.
 The Canada Pension Plan (CPP) benefits will see increases due to cost-of-living adjustments to address rising living costs.

 Beyond federal initiatives, provincial and occupational pension plans also implement COLA mechanisms.
 British Columbia's Municipal Pension Plan applied a 1.6% increase effective January 1, 2025, while Ontario's OPTrust pensions increased by 2.7% for 2025.
 The Alberta Teachers' Retirement Fund demonstrates variable adjustment rates, with 1.74% for service before 1993 and 2.03% for service after 1993.

 COLA calculation methodologies share common features but vary in implementation.
-Most provincial plans use the Canadian consumer price index (CPI) changes measured over specific periods.
+Most provincial plans use changes in the Canadian consumer price index (CPI) measured over specific periods.
 The College Pension Plan bases its 2.6% COLA on "the change in the 12-month average Canadian consumer price index (CPI) up to the end of October 2024 compared to the previous 12-month period".
 The Alberta Teachers' Fund uses the Alberta Consumer Price Index (ACPI), which is specific to Alberta's economy.
 For new retirees, COLA is typically pro-rated based on pension receipt duration.

 These adjustments significantly impact retirees' long-term financial security.
 OPTrust illustrates this effect: a $20,000 pension that began in 1995 would grow to $37,313 by 2025—an 87% increase over three decades.
 While preserving purchasing power remains the primary goal, pension administrators must balance this with sustainability concerns.
 The College Pension Plan notes that "the plan's ability to provide you a full COLA demonstrates the health of the plan's inflation adjustment account", while the BC Municipal Pension Plan has removed COLA caps through 2025 due to the financial strength of the plan's accounts.

 As Canada faces ongoing inflation pressures, these cost-of-living adjustments across federal, provincial, and occupational programs provide crucial protection for retirees, demonstrating Canada's commitment to safeguarding retirement benefits against inflation's erosive effects while maintaining system sustainability.

-Worldwide survey

-There are multiple statistical methodologies used to corroborating data that can effective measure the cost of living in a region, namely by assessing the purchasing power of a population in regards to the cost of products, land and/or assets; the average income; or both.
-Due to differences in the statistical formulae used to generate a hierarchal order in the cost of living, these research methods often diverge and occasionally conflict in their findings.